adi-pr/shopping-cart-project/README.md

 - View the cart to see the selected items.
 - Update the quantity of items in the cart.
 - Remove items from the cart.
-- Calculate and display the total cost of items in the cart.
+- Calculate and display the total cost of items in the cart